dunkelrot/elxml/README.md

 // create a default style
 var defStyle = wb.createStyle("Standard");

+// Note: Starting with 0.1.6 you should use
+// var defStyle = wb.getStyle("Standard");

 // derive a new style from the default style var dateStyle = wb.addStyle(defStyle, {numFrmt: dateFrmt});